jackgilbride999/Github-Access/README.md

 ## Stage 1 - Query Github
 ### About
 The project was written in Java within the Eclipse IDE.
-It uses the [GitHub Java API (org.eclipse.egit.github.core)](https://github.com/eclipse/egit-github/tree/master/org.eclipse.egit.github.core) to query Github and find information about the signed in user and everyone they follow, including repositories.
+It uses the [GitHub Java API (org.eclipse.egit.github.core)](https://github.com/eclipse/egit-github/tree/master/org.eclipse.egit.github.core) to query Github for information about the signed in user and everyone they follow, including repositories.
 It then uses the [Java MongoDB driver](https://docs.mongodb.com/ecosystem/drivers/java/) to populate a MongoDB collection.
 I used this to populate my MongoDB collection with the accounts that I currently follow.

 ### How to Use
 The source code at this stage of the project can be found in the **Query_Github** folder.
 The code is not runnable, as it has an outdated password to avoid unwanted writes to the database.
 However a `.jar` file is provided from an older version of the project, which simply queries data about the logged in user and prints it to the console.
-To execute it, ensure that you have Java 8 or later installed on your machine, then enter then enter `java -j Github-Access.jar`.
+To execute it, ensure that you have Java 8 or later installed on your machine.
+In the console, ensure that you are in the root folder and enter `java -j Github-Access.jar`.
 You may enter as many names as you want, or `quit` to exit.
-Example output when querying my account would include the following:
+An example of the output that would be seen when querying my name would include the following:
 ```
 (...)
 Repository name: VHDL-Processor